Billing refactor

 To reinforce the desire to see pending online payments immediately, we included them in payment history.
 The tool tip reads “Payments can show as pending for up to 24 hours.”

-Previously we used five bolded asterisks for data redaction.
-It was visually cluttered, so I suggested mid-line ellipses.
-This is now our style guideline for all data reduction needs.
+We used five bolded asterisks for data redaction which was visually cluttered.
+I suggested mid-line ellipses which is now our style guideline for data reduction.

 Payment history tab